ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 tjr: This section is the only place where we mention a client may request a bare STH (with no proof).
 We should include that up above somewhere, probably near "Proof Fetching"
 \]

+### Privacy in STH Interaction {#privacy-sth-interaction}

+An HTTPS client may pollinate any STH within the last 14 days.
+An HTTPS Client may also pollinate a STH for any log that it knows about.
+When a client pollinates STHs to a server, it will release more than one STH at a time.
+It is unclear if a server may 'prime' a client and be able to reliably detect the client at a later time.

+It's clear that a single site can track a user any way they wish, but this attack works cross-origin and is therefore more concerning.
+Two independent sites A and B want to collaborate to track a user cross-origin.
+A feeds a client Carol some N specific STHs from the M logs Carol trusts, chosen to be older and less common, but still in the validity window.
+Carol visits B and chooses to release some of the STHs she has stored, according to some policy.

+Modelling a representation for how common older STHs are in the pools of clients, and examining that with a given policy of how to choose which of those STHs to send to B, it should be possible to calculate statistics about how unique Carol looks when talking to B and how useful/accurate such a tracking mechanism is.

+Building such a model is likely impossible without some real world data, and requires a given implementation of a policy.
+To combat this attack, suggestions are provided in XXX to attempt to minimize it, but follow-up testing with real world deployment to improvide the policy will be required.

 ### Trusted Auditors for HTTPS Clients {#privacy-trusted-auditors}